Post-traumatic stress disorder after World War II: Dutch Shultz

 Portrayed in the 1962 movie, The Longest Day, Dutch Shultz is remembered as an innocent and happy paratrooper.
 Yet, this idealized version bears little resemblance to the real Shultz, who is quoted as saying, "people did not want to know what it was like".
 Based on accounts from Shultz's daughter, Carol, her father was always drinking in order to take the pain of war away.
 Additionally, according to Carol, her father "would wake up with nightmares every single day", and even tried to take his own life.
 This account from both Shultz and his daughter emphasize both the chronicity and longevity of the traumas of war as well as shows that PTSD did not just impact those with the disorder.
 Dutch Shultz never got help for his PTSD, and Carol went her entire life having a half-present, drunk father.

 Roy "Eric" Cooper

-Roy "Eric" Cooper fought at Burma, and according to his daughter Ceri-Ann, "every second of every day, Burma was with him, even to his last breath".
+Roy "Eric" Cooper fought in the Burma campaign, and according to his daughter Ceri-Ann, "every second of every day, Burma was with him, even to his last breath".
 While he was alive, Cooper is quoted as saying troubling things such as, "I don’t feel very well in my mind and I am a bad man".
 Much like the other accounts, this account emphasizes the longevity of his war traumas as well as the hopelessness in Cooper's life.